I am a wheelchair user and obtained non-accessible tickets from a friend or company, can I use them?

 I already have tickets for an event and I recently broke my leg and have a cast on.
 What can I do?

-Please call the Disabled Services Department and we will make the necessary arrangements for you to attend the event in a comfortable and enjoyable manner.
+Please call the Disabled Services Department and we will do our best to make the necessary arrangements for you to attend the event in a comfortable and enjoyable manner.

 What time can I enter Radio City Music Hall prior to an event?